davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

 }
 ```

-The above logic will likely capture a null or bogus HttpContext in the constructor for later use.
+The above logic will likely capture a null or bogus `HttpContext` in the constructor for later use.

-:white_check_mark: **GOOD** This example stores the IHttpContextAccesor itself in a field and uses the HttpContext field at the correct time (checking for null).
+:white_check_mark: **GOOD** This example stores the `IHttpContextAccessor` itself in a field and uses the `HttpContext` field at the correct time (checking for null).

 ```C#
 public class MyType